SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.5/General_Main_Release_10.5.0_new_features.md

 ##### MaxAmountBulkOperation

 By default, `MaxAmountBulkOperation` will be set to 100.
 This means that any `CreateOrUpdate` or `Delete` operation will be able to process up to 100 DOM instances.
+If more than 100 instances are passed, then an error will occur.

+> [!IMPORTANT]
+> Since related actions (e.g. launching script actions and history tracking) might outlive a `CreateOrUpdate` or `Delete` operation, keep in mind that repeating these operations in succession can have an impact on system stability.

 ##### Unique IDs

 When creating, updating or deleting instances using the above-mentioned bulk operations, make sure each DOM instance in the list has a unique ID.

-If multiple instances has the same ID, only the last of those instances will be taken into account.
+If multiple instances share the same ID, only the last of those instances will be taken into account.

 > [!NOTE]
 > This also applies when PaTokens are created, updated or deleted in bulk.
-If multiple instances has the same ID, only the last of those instances will be taken into account.
+If multiple instances share the same ID, only the last of those instances will be taken into account.

 #### DataMiner Object Models: Defining CRUD actions for DomInstances on DomDefinition level [ID_37963]